mdrhmn/react-dj-todoapp/README.md

 #### C. Static files MIME Type issue

-Upon deploying the web app in Heroku, one of the common issues that occur is the static files failing to load due to MIME type limitations.
-The particular MIME type ("text/html") problem is related to your Django configuration.
+Upon deploying the web app in Heroku, one of the common issues that occur is the **static files failing to load due to MIME type limitations**.
+The particular MIME type (```text/html```) problem is related to your Django configuration.

 The ```views.py``` in your React frontend needs a ```content_type``` argument in the ```HttpResponse```.
 Heroku needs to know where the static files are.